 Get the dehydrator trays and place the tomato slices across them.
 If you’d like some flavor in your sun-dried tomatoes, here’s where you can get creative.
 At this step, you can sprinkle some herbs over the slices, such as basil, oregano, or thyme.

 To dehydrate your tomato slices, you’ll want to follow this general rule of thumb: put your dehydrator on 150 degrees Fahrenheit for a maximum of 10 hours.
-The exact time to completely dry them out will depend on how much moisture was originally in your tomato slices, so make sure you check every hour after the first 4 hours.
+The exact time to completely dry tomatoes will depend on how much moisture was originally in your tomato slices, so make sure you check every hour after the first 4 hours.

 When the slices become leathery in texture, that’s when you’ll know they’re done.
 You can then store them in an air-tight container in either your fridge or freezer.
 The shelf life should be anywhere from 6 months to a year.